cybozu-go/neco/README.md

 Some more setup steps are needed for the GCP environment.

 - [Enable nested virtualization by creating a custom image](https://cloud.google.com/compute/docs/instances/enable-nested-virtualization-vm-instances).
+- Select a machine configuration with many vCPUs and much memory, e.g. n1-standard-32.
 - Mount an additional local SSD scratch disk at `/var/scratch`.
 - Stop and disable `systemd-resolved.service` and [prepare `resolv.conf`](https://cloud.google.com/compute/docs/internal-dns).
 - [Install the latest Go](https://golang.org/dl/) and set `GOPATH`.